rfong/sustenance/bread/ny_sourdough_bagels.md

 #### Note on sizing

-I've been making bagels that average 115-120g by pre-boiling dough weight.
+I've been making bagels that average 115g by pre-boiling dough weight.
 All my numbers here are calibrated to that size.
 If you change by as much as 10-15%, you will experience a qualitatively noticeable difference in softness, poofiness, necessary boiling time, and necessary baking time, and may need to recalibrate to find out what works for you.

 ### Boil & bake

 Preheat oven to 500F.

 Bring a wide pot or deep saucepan of water, plus 1 Tbsp baking soda, to a rolling boil.
 Leave heat on high to ensure rapid boil.
-In the meantime, prep your bagel toppings.
+In the meantime, prep your bagel toppings and line a baking sheet with parchment.

 When water is at a rolling boil, carefully lower bagels (as many at a time as fit comfortably) in with a spatula or slotted spoon.
 Let them boil 60-90 seconds on each side.

 Move bagels to a parchment-lined baking sheet.
 (I do 6 bagels to a sheet; if you overcrowd, the heat distribution may result in less crust browning.)
 Sprinkle bagels with toppings immediately, as this is when they are the stickiest.

 Lower the oven to 475F.
 Bake for a total of 20 minutes or until a light golden-brown.
+(If baking a second batch, check earlier.)
 Midway through, rotate the pan.

 Let cool on rack.